DanaeBouwer/Aarons_Toolkit/README.md

 1. Ensure that you have a stable internet connection.

-2. Ensure that you have Google Chrome installed, if not, download [Google Chrome](https://www.google.com/chrome/?brand=YTUH&gclid=CjwKCAjwzY2bBhB6EiwAPpUpZnxWu_8yGeeRo7u1r8v2NrWiTdkbg82BdHF4uVeBXtjhWq570Fyw_xoCpJsQAvD_BwE&gclsrc=aw.ds).

-3. Download the executable.
+2. Download the executable.

-4. Open the executable by double clicking, and select the option **[1] download papers**.
+3. Open the executable by double clicking, and select the option **[1] download papers**.
 Follow the prompts that will guide you through the journal selection and download process.

 ## How to contribute research articles